googleapis/google-cloud-java/google-cloud-clients/google-cloud-bigtable/README.md

 libraryDependencies += "io.opencensus" % "opencensus-exporter-stats-stackdriver" % "0.23.0"
 ```

-Then at the start of your application configure the exporter and enable the Bigtable stats views:
+At the start of your application configure the exporter and enable the Bigtable stats views:

 ```java
 import io.opencensus.exporter.stats.stackdriver.StackdriverStatsConfiguration;